leaninnovationlabs/dmcp/CONTRIBUTING.md

-# Contributing to DMCP
+# Contributing to Data MCP

-Thank you for your interest in contributing to DMCP!
+Thank you for your interest in contributing to Data MCP!
 This document provides guidelines and information for contributors.

 ## Table of Contents